 3.2 West Berlin

-4. The Fall of the Berlin Wall and Reunification
+4. The dramatic event called the fall of the Berlin Wall and German reunification.

 Conclusion